leshek-pawlak/rewards-program/README.md

 ### Deployment

-push on branch `main` runs the commands `npm run build` & `npm run deploy` on CircleCi and push the build folder to the surge.sh server.
+push on branch `main` runs the commands `npm run build` & `npm run deploy` on CircleCi and push the build folder to the surge.sh https://rewards-program-leszek-p.surge.sh.

 ## Covereage Report